Diameter of General Kn\"odel Graphs: Distances in

-In the next lemma, we obtain an upper bound for distance between $u_0$ and some vertices of the part $U$ and the exact distance for the other vertices in $U$.
-For this, we will hire the above lemma and its corollary.
+In the next lemma, we obtain an upper bound for the distance between $u_0$ and some vertices of the part $U$ and the exact distance for the other vertices in $U$.
+For this, Lemma \ref{lem27} will help us.